Sometimes leads fall in your lap. What a treat that is when it happens.

 But clearly, it’s rarely that easy.

 It’s also easy to fall victim to prospecting too much and not taking the time to put together a quality pitch.
-Do your homework, and you’ll automatically feel ready.
-But it’s also important to focus on quality, rather than quantity.
+Do your homework, and you’ll feel ready.
+But it’s also essential to focus on quality, rather than quantity.